What is the best Milwaukee Impact Driver?

+Today we are going to review the best Milwaukee impact drivers.
 At first glance, an impact driver might be mistaken as a small power drill by the uninitiated.
 While impact drivers and power drills perform some of the same functions, they’re different, work differently and can do different things.
 Impact drivers pack more punch than a power drill thanks to more concussive force and greater torque.
 The other big benefit that they have is that they’re smaller, which means they’re great for working in tight spaces.

 Milwaukee 2656-20 M18 1/4″ Inch Impact Wrench review

 The Milwaukee 2656 M18 1/4″ impact driver is only 8.8” in height and roughly half as wide.
 In general, impact drivers are smaller than drills.
 Because they’re compact, impact drivers are great for working with automotive applications, where doing work in tight spaces is common.

 Thanks to the massive torque and concussive force that impact drivers implement, they’re a faster alternative than drills.
 When time is a factor, impact drivers are your friend.
 Moreover, they simply improve your workflow, so you’re more productive.

 Li-Ion battery power